alfonsof/aws-java-v2-examples/README.md

 This repo contains Java code examples on AWS (Amazon Web Services).

-These examples show how to use Java 8 and AWS SDK for Java 2.x in order to manage Amazon services on AWS.
+These examples show how to use Java 8 and AWS SDK for Java (SDK V2) in order to manage Amazon services on AWS.

-If you have to use AWS SDK for Java 1.x you have the Java code examples on AWS following this link: [https://github.com/alfonsof/aws-java-examples/](https://github.com/alfonsof/aws-java-examples)
+If you have to use AWS SDK for Java (SDK V1) you have the Java code examples on AWS following this link: [https://github.com/alfonsof/aws-java-examples/](https://github.com/alfonsof/aws-java-examples)

 AWS SDK for Java allows Java developers to write software that makes use of Amazon services like EC2, S3 and Lambda functions.